Danish-588/CV_PE2/README.md

 1. **Richard Hartley** and **Andrew Zisserman**, *Multiple View Geometry in Computer Vision*, Cambridge University Press, 2003.
    *(This book is being referred to by me for general and advanced concepts in the course)*.

+Note: The README's in this repository are inspired by [this](https://github.com/TheProjectsGuy/MR21-CS7.503)